m-bock/purescript-transit/README.md

 - **Automatic diagram generation** - Generate state diagrams and transition tables directly from your specification
 - **Graph analysis** - Convert your state machine into a graph data structure for advanced analysis

+> If you're familiar with [Servant](https://haskell-servant.readthedocs.io/) from Haskell, **Transit** follows a similar philosophy: just as Servant uses a REST API type-level specification to generate type-safe routing functions and OpenAPI documentation, **Transit** uses a state machine graph type-level specification to generate type-safe update functions and state diagrams.

 ### About This Documentation

 All code examples in this documentation are extracted from actual, type-checked PureScript source files.
 Also, whenever you find an assertion or a full unit test, it's ensured that it ran and passed.
 In this sense this text is not just documentation, but also a test suite.
+At the bottom of every code example you can find a link to the actual source file.
+So you can get a better picture of the context and get information about the imports used.

 ### Installation

+Transit is published to Pursuit.
+You can install it with `spago`:

 ```bash
 spago install transit